Knee and Meniscus Anatomy

 The knee is one of the most complex and largest joints in the body.
 It allows you to flex and extend your knee as well as rotate it horizontally.
 The knee provides both strength and flexibility during leg movements, while being loose enough to allow the freedom for quick movements and changes in directions.

-It is not the bones inside the knee that provides stability, instead it is the soft tissue (tendons, ligaments, muscles, menisci) that holds the femur (thigh bone), the tibia (shinbone), the fibula (the slender bone in the lower leg) and the patella (kneecap) together at the joint.
+It is not the bones inside the knee that provide stability.
+It is the soft tissue (tendons, ligaments, muscles, menisci) that holds the femur (thigh bone), the tibia (shinbone), the fibula (the slender bone in the lower leg) and the patella (kneecap) together at the joint.

 The knee cap (patella) is a bone embedded within a tendon (the largest sesamoid) that rests over a groove at the bottom of the rounded thigh bone and the top of the shinbone.
 It protects the bones and soft tissue in your knee joint and helps with extension for your leg.